thearyadev/DHT11-Wifi-Temperature-Sensor/README.md

 `web_server` contains the flask web server to receive and display data on the webpage.

-`main.py` in the root will run on the Pico W. Configure the target IP address.
-The default is `localhost` but you can change it to the IP address of the web server.
+Configure this by modifying `credentials.py` in the root directory.

+`main.py` In the root directory is the MicroPython script for the microcontroller.
+This file will need to be configured to include the GPIO pin number for the DHT11 as well as any indicator LED's.
+Flash `main.py` and `credentials.py` to the microcontroller.

+`/web-server/main.py` is the flask web server.
+This will contain the databases & user interface for this project.